-Currently the only chapter of WILD ONES in the Mid-Atlantic!
+The Blue Ridge chapter is the only chapter of Wild Ones in the Mid-Atlantic!
 Starting in June 2016, we are meeting in various locations to accommodate our membership.
-We meet on the second Tuesday of each month at 10:30am.
+We usually meet on the second Tuesday of each month at 10:30am.
 Guests are welcome.

 We think that a home landscape can be more interesting than a lawnmower slowly circling every weekend and want to learn about restoration of more natural landscapes at our homes.
 We also hope to influence others to consider natural landscapes at public buildings and commercial properties.
 If you use a lawn service or put chemicals on your lawn to make it more appealing, consider the damage these chemicals can do over time to your health, your children’s and pet’s health.